Reactive-Network/kopli-faucet/README.md

 ## Overview

-This demo demonstrates a Reactive Faucet system that operates between Layer 1 (L1) and the Reactive Network.
+The [Reactive Faucet](https://dev.reactive.network/docs/kopli-testnet) is a system that operates between L1 (or any other layer) and the Reactive Network.
 It enables users to request funds from a faucet contract deployed on L1 and receive them through a Reactive Faucet Listener contract deployed on the Reactive Network.

 The flowchart legend: